mit-ll-responsible-ai/hydra-zen/docs/source/how_to/partial_config.rst

 Suppose that the ``model_weights`` parameter in :class:`Optimizer`, and the ``message`` parameter in :func:`logger` ought not be configured by our app's interface.
 :func:`~hydra_zen.builds` provides the ``zen_partial`` feature, which makes it trivial to partially-configure a target.
-Let's create configs for our toy class and toy function.
+We can also apply :func:`~hydra_zen.just` to a instance of :py:class:`functools.partial` Let's create configs for our toy class and toy function.

 .. code-block:: python
    :caption: 2: Creating partial configs.

+   from functools import partial
-   from hydra_zen import builds, instantiate
+   from hydra_zen import builds, instantiate, just

    OptimConf = builds(Optimizer, learning_rate=0.1, zen_partial=True)

+   partial_logger = partial(logger, format_spec='{0:>8s}')
-   LogConf = builds(logger, format_spec='{0:>8s}', zen_partial=True)
+   LogConf = just(partial_logger)

 Instantiating these configs will apply :func:`functools.partial` to the config's target.